XiomaraCanizales/100-days-of-code/log.md

 **Thoughts:** Used Laravel to shortcut on some basic functionality, but it's probably a little too much for the project.
 I might move my app to a smaller framework.

 **Link to work:** (no public link)

+### Day 5: January 9, 2017

+**Today's Progress**: Began creating plugin to alter display of siteId on Piwik

+**Thoughts:** Approached this project with less confidence than usual, as I have minimal previous experience with using Piwik's API and wasn't sure how much work it'd take to make a "small" adjustment.
+I managed to find a couple plugins that behave similar to what I was after, just with different goals, and I feel certain I will be able to finish the project with a little more time.

+**Link to work:** (no public link)